chxnkm/chxnkm/README.md

-- 👋 Hi, I’m @chxnkm
+# Hello, I'm Kang Ming!

-- 👀 I’m interested in Machine Learning as well as the latest advancements in Artifical Intelligence.
+I’m interested in Machine Learning as well as the latest advancements in Artifical Intelligence.<br><br>
-- 🌱 I’m currently doing a project on Offline Reinforcement Learning
+I’m currently doing a project on Offline Reinforcement Learning under the Undergraduate Research on Campus program in Nanyang Technological University.

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+### You can reach me at: chen1401@e.ntu.edu.sg

 <!---
 chxnkm/chxnkm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.